hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

 **Feature Engineering** since machine learning designed to accept only the numeric values, we replaced the outlet establishment year by outlet age.
 Also, that will help us to reduce the categorical dimensions that we need to handle in the dataset.

-- Performed exploratory data analysis (EDA) : univariate analysis, and bivariate analysis that will help us to describe and summerize the dataset charchteristics, and identify any correlations or reconize any patterns within the dataset.
+- Performed exploratory data analysis (EDA) : univariate analysis, and bivariate analysis that will help us to describe and summarize the dataset characteristics, and identify relationships between the  variables (which really crucial to the regression), or recognize any patterns within the dataset.
 - Prepared data before modeling by : define the independent variables and target variable, encoding categorical variables by creating dummy variables, Scaling the numerical variables to have the same range, and finally split dataset into train-test datsets.